brianrabern/munroGo/README.md

 Looking to the future, possible features that we would like to implement are:

 - Real-time user messaging system
-- Including 7 day weather forecast on Munros detail pages
+- Including 7-day weather forecast on Munros detail pages
-- Including all the British Hills, the Donalds
+- Including all the British and Irish Hills
 - Ordnance survey data API to create more detailed maps
 - Allow users to publicly post a climb trail that others can follow along